Bib7/Imersaoalura-1/Desafio1/AnalysisLogic.md

 ### Outlier Identification:
 - [ ] Use descriptive statistics and visualizations to identify and investigate outliers, especially in columns like IMDB_Rating, Meta_score, and Gross.

+### UPDATES & IN-FOLLOW UP

+### Investigating Correlation Between IMDB Rating and Gross Earnings:

+Objective: Understand if highly rated movies also tend to earn more at the box office.

+Context: The dataset focuses on the "Top 1000 IMDB Movies by IMDB Rating," implying a rating-based ranking.
+Investigate how this rating correlates with financial success.

+Steps:

+Correlation Analysis: Calculate the correlation coefficient between rating and gross to quantify their relationship.
+Visualization: Plot a scatter plot of rating vs. gross to visually assess the relationship, patterns, and outliers.
+Interpretation:
+Strong correlation: Critical acclaim and box office success might be related.
+Weak or no correlation: Other factors (e.g., marketing, star power) could influence a movie's earnings more than its rating.
+Handling Outliers:

+If rating and gross are strongly correlated, outliers in gross might be justified by their ratings.
+If correlation is weak, consider analyzing outliers separately to understand the factors behind their high earnings.
+Further Analysis Guidance: Depending on the correlation strength, investigate other contributing factors to a movie's success, holding its rating constant.